Experienced Premises Liability & Slip-and-Fall Attorney

 Colorado Premises Liability Facts & Resources

-What Should I Do If I’m Injured On Someone Else’s Property?
+What Should I Do If I Have Been Injured on Someone Else’s Property?

 - Seek medical attention.
 As with any relatively serious injury, you should seek medical attention immediately.